wasabikev/AI-UI/README.md

 - **Persisted Conversations**: Conversations are stored in a database, allowing for historical review and continuation of discussions.
 - **Real-time Chat**: Immediate communication with AI models, simulating a real-time conversation.
 - **Conversation Management**: Users can create, read, update, and delete conversations.
-- **Multiple AI Models**: The interface supports switching between different AI models to cater to diverse conversational needs.
+- **Multiple AI Models**: The interface supports switching between different AI models, including OpenAI and Anthropic models, to cater to diverse conversational needs.
+(More models to come later)
 - **Interactive UI**: A user-friendly interface with a chat box and messaging system that ensures a seamless conversational flow.
 - **Admin Dashboard**: An admin interface for user management and system message configuration.
 - **Rich Text Interaction**: Supports Markdown, code snippets with syntax highlighting, and LaTeX content, enabling rich text interactions within the chat interface.